 The Role of a Nursing Assistant in Watertown MA

 Certified Nursing Assistants carry out many duties in the Watertown MA hospitals, practices and other medical facilities where they are employed.
 Per their title, CNAs are not licensed by the state but rather are certified.
 Because they are not licensed, they work under the direction and supervision of either a licensed LPN or RN.
 And as nursing assistants, their primary job role is to assist the licensed nurses that they work under.
 Their duties are many and diverse, and in a hospital environment might include:

-- Administering basic services to patients
+- Furnishing basic care to patients

-- Checking patient’s vital signs
+- Reading patient’s vital signs

 - Keeping a record of patient’s health status

 - Cleaning and dressing patients

 CNAs may also practice in Watertown MA nursing homes or long term care centers.
 In those settings, nursing assistants are more involved in assisting patients with their Activities of Daily Living (ADL).
 ADLs are identified as routine activities that most people perform daily without assistance, for example eating, dressing, or using the washroom.
 Nursing assistants commonly develop more of a bond with these patients since they often remain in the facilities for extended periods of time.
 Frequently, they may end up being the channel between the patient and the balance of the medical staff due to their relationships with their charges.
 Because of this, the CNA’s knowledge can be a valuable resource for preparing the proper care and treatment of long term care patients.